wxsd-sales/wx1-ic-lab-2025/07-connectflow-03-ic.md

 ## Send link to customer

-1. Go to the 'Welcome' **WhatsApp** node, select it, copy-paste it and connect it to the previous **Data Parser** node
+1. Copy any of the SMS nodes in the flow, copy and paste it, and connect it to the previous **Data Parser** node

-2. Change the Payload to: `https://qaemailmedia.s3.amazonaws.com/3cd774f7-5b9b-4098-a88c-0b0ed969c80b/hospitallogo_4360154910688899.jpeg`
+2. Change the **Message** to:
+    ```

-3. Change the Caption to: `Hi $(customerName), you can join your video appointment in this link: $(guestURL)`
+    Hi $(customerName), you can join your video appointment in this link: $(guestURL)
+    ```

-4. Rename the node to 'Offer guest URL to customer' and **Save** it
+3. Rename the node to 'Offer guest URL to customer' and **Save** it

 ## Send link to expert

 Next we will use the [Webex messaging API](https://developer.webex.com/docs/api/v1/messages/create-a-message) to send a message from your Webex bot to the expert.

-1. Let's create some Custom Variables

-    - Create one named `WebexAPI`and give it the value `https://webexapis.com/v1`
-    - Create a second Custom Variable called `expertEmail`.
-Flow will be sending the host url to this user a Webex message, choose now wo do you want to send the message to.
+1. Choose your expert

+    Go to Custom Variables, and type the expert email address.
+The Webex message will be sent to this address

-    In a real project, normally there is a process or system in place to choose the best expert for a given customer or interaction.
+    In a real project, normally there will be a process or system in place to choose the best expert for a given customer or interaction.
 In this case, the expert is a static value.

-2. Add an **HTTP Request** node to the canvas, and connect it to the previous **WhatsApp** node.
+2. Add an **HTTP Request** node to the canvas, and connect it to the previous **SMS** node.

     - Configure the node as shown below: